amsoneji/hello-go/README.md

 # hello-go
 Repo and structure to help developers learn Go easily!

-This repo is meant to help developers get started with learning and using Go easily!
+This repo is meant to help developers get started with learning and using Go.
 It provides both example syntax and operations in the `hello.go` file, some sample test cases in `hello_test.go`, and finally a structure with which to run all these Go programs within a docker container.

 ## Prerequisites

 Please make sure to have Docker up and running on your host machine.
 You also must be able to execute bash commands via a command line interface.

+Please note: you do not necessarily have to have Go installed on your local to get started!

 ## Getting started